maveniix/rubysteps/README.md

 have access to.
 You can run each lesson on a vagrant virtual machine which contains all the software necessary to run the lesson.

+You can clone this repo!
+You should see a clone button in the GitLab interface.
+I want you to use this as an experimental playground.
+Feel free to mess with all of the exercises, add your own code, whatever.
+You can even use it just to practice git if you want.
+Please see the license about copying and distributing RubySteps content.
+Short version: you can make personal backups, and you can share on https://lab.patmaddox.com but you may not share any content outside of this site.

 ## For the hacker types

 RubySteps provides a pre-configured virtual machine so that you can run the